Best Lightweight Conditioners for Fine Hair (That Don’t Flatten It)

 2) It’s too rich for your hair type

-Some conditioners are designed for:
+Some conditioners are formulated for:

-– very dry hair coarse hair
+• very dry or coarse hair

-– highly damaged hair
+• highly damaged or over-processed hair

 3) It’s being applied too close to the root